 After facing a four-match suspension from the AFL for his involvement in the recent GWS Giants' Wacky Wednesday controversy, Josh Fahey's future with the Giants is confirmed, putting an end to widespread speculation about the 20-year-old defender's standing within the club.

-In a statement to The Canberra Times, GWS revealed Fahey's contract has been extended through to the end of 2025, despite an earlier listing on the club's website that noted his contract as ending in 2024.
+In a development provided by The Canberra Times, GWS revealed Fahey's contract has been extended through to the end of 2025, despite an earlier listing on the club's website that noted his contract as ending in 2024.

 The Giants' end-of-season Wacky Wednesday event, held last month, has since become infamous for the controversial costumes and skits performed by multiple players.
 Fahey received the most severe punishment after impersonating former NRL player Jarryd Hayne and simulating inappropriate acts with an inflatable doll.